iterative/dvc.org/content/docs/studio/get-started.md

-1. If this is the first time you are signing in to Iterative Studio, you will see that there already exists a `Demo` project that connects to an example DVC repository.
+1. If this is the first time you are signing in to Iterative Studio, you will see that there already exists a `Demo` project that connects to an example repository.
 Use this project to explore the features that Iterative Studio has to offer.

 ![](https://static.iterative.ai/img/studio/login_home_v3.png) _When you first
 login, an example project is already created for you to explore, and you can add